BarthPaleologue/Blog/content/posts/ocean-simulation-webgpu/index.md

 Ideally we would have some kind of wind blowing over the ocean in a certain direction, and it would make sense to have more waves in the direction of the wind, and less waves in the orthogonal direction.

-The oceanographic litterature provides many models to express the wave spectrum with more or less control of the final result.
+The oceanographic literature provides many models to express the wave spectrum with more or less control of the final result.
 Tessendorf's original paper uses the Phillips spectrum, which is as follows.

 Given a wave, with a given direction and a given frequency, we can create a wave vector: